Welcome to Rustic Pathways in Morocco!

 Cascade d’Ouzoud falls: A triple-tiered waterfall teeming with Barbary apes and good places to take a refreshing dip.

-Hiking, souqs & soccer: Students have the opportunity to hike to nearby villages and exploring the surrounding landscapes, visit the weekly souqs (markets) and play soccer games with local youth.
+Hiking, souqs & soccer: Students have the opportunity to hike to nearby villages, explore surrounding landscapes, visit the weekly souqs (markets) and play soccer games with local youth.

 Paradise Beach: A pristine beach along the Atlantic coast where students enjoy a day at the beach, playing games and enjoying fresh juices.